Be prepared with a planned out moving budget

 Once you have everything entered and totaled on your moving budget, add a contingency amount, in the event of an emergency, cancellation or any unexpected set up fees, such as utilities.

 A move, particularly a long-distance moving day, can rank right up there as one of the highest stress events you are likely to encounter.
 Even with the task of putting together a moving budget in place, there are likely to be some bumps in the road.
-The idea is to make sure that your moving costs do not include your peace of mind.
+The idea is to make sure that your moving costs (and any hidden costs) do not include your peace of mind.
 Here are a few ways you can maximize your moving budget.

 Moving day means hiring movers, but ahead of that, try to do as much of the work as you can on your own.
 When you are young and single, or even a newlywed it is not like you have a lot of possessions to relocate, and this can often be a breeze.
 Over time, however, the increase in the size of family means a correspondingly higher moving budget.
 You need to determine at what point you bring in the professionals to take over the job.